Jerdph/DAT_SF_13/README.md

 #### Office Hours

-instructor | times avail | by
+instructor | times available | method
 :----------|:-------------------|:--
-Ankit      | Wednesday, 6- 6:30 PM | in person before class, hangouts, slack
+Ankit      | Wednesday, 6:00 - 6:30 PM | in person before class, hangouts, slack
-Chetan	   | Monday, 6- 6:30 PM | in person before class, hangouts, slack
+Chetan	   | Monday, 6:00 - 6:30 PM | in person before class, hangouts, slack
-Matt       | Thursday, 6 - 7 PM | in person (at GA in "the concourse"), hangouts, slack Rob        | Tuesday, all day   | slack or by appointment
+Matt       | Thursday, 6:00 - 7:00 PM | in person (at GA in "the concourse"), hangouts, slack Rob        | Tuesday, all day   | slack or hangout by appointment
-           | Thursday, all day  | slack or by appointment
+           | Thursday, all day  | slack or hangout by appointment

 Please use email or Slack to schedule office hours.
 Use [office hours] in the subject line as it can help us find the emails easier and reply more quickly.